Video: The Doc Savage Years

 In the final scenes, the crew of the destroyer Davis man the rails, the officers are dressed in their white uniforms, the fleet is sailing in a tight diamond formation and the air arm flies in formation overhead.
 It is almost surely a carefully orchestrated photo opportunity for navy photographers.

-This film is part of a much longer 25-minute movie that Commander Savage compiled beginning with his stint as executive officer aboard the survey ship Maury from September 1951 to November 1952.
-We have provided the option to see the entire film, which includes Maury transiting the Suez Canal.
+This silent film is part of a much longer 25-minute movie that Commander Savage compiled beginning with his stint as executive officer aboard the survey ship Maury from September 1951 to November 1952.

 - The crew is mustered on deck for a formal ceremony; this is probably the change-of-command in November 1952 when Commander Rue O’Neill Jr. handed Abbot to Commander Savage at Trieste or Naples.
 The Commencement Bay-class aircraft carrier Salerno Bay is moored next door.